Baron Davis: New Orleans Hornets (2002–2005)

 In the summer of 2002, the Hornets relocated from Charlotte, North Carolina, to New Orleans.
 In the New Orleans Hornets' inaugural season, Davis suffered multiple injuries that limited him to just 50 games.
 He was still able to lead the Hornets back to the playoffs, but they would fall to the Allen Iverson-led Philadelphia 76ers in the first round.
 Iverson would later describe Davis as the most difficult defensive assignment of his career.

 The following season saw injuries limited Davis to 67 games.
 Despite this, he led the league in steals per game, was voted an All-Star for the second time, and earned an All-NBA third team selection.
 Davis also won the Skills Challenge during All-Star Weekend.
-The Hornets were ultimately ousted in the first round of the playoffs by the Dwyane Wade-led Miami Heat in seven games.
+The Hornets were ultimately ousted in the first round of the playoffs by the Miami Heat then led by Lamar Odom, Caron Butler, Eddie Jones, Brian Grant and rookie Dwyane Wade in seven games.

 The Hornets made the playoffs in each of Davis's five years with the team, and only advanced past the first round in the two years he started every game.
 After Davis was traded to Golden State, New Orleans failed to make the playoffs for three straight years.
 He played for the U.S. national team in the 2002 FIBA World Championship.